wolflo/evm-opcodes/README.md

                 - add `19200` gas to refund counter
             - **Else** (slot started nonzero, currently different nonzero value, now reset to orig. nonzero value):
                 - add `4200` gas to refund counter

+## A3: Memory Expansion Cost
+An additional gas cost is paid by any operation that expands the memory that is in use.
+This memory expansion cost is dependent on the existing memory size and is `0` if the op does not touch a memory address higher than the existing highest touched memory address.
+Note that the following ops pay a memory expansion cost in addition to their otherwise static gas cost: `RETURN`, `REVERT`, `MLOAD`, `MSTORE`, `MSTORE8`

+Gas Calculation:
+- TODO

 ## AF: Invalid
 On execution of any invalid operation, whether the designated `INVALID` op or simply an undefined op, all remaining gas is consumed and the state is reverted to the point immediately prior to the beginning of the current execution context.